-Do I need to surrender my plates to the DMV?
+When do I need to surrender my plate(s) to the DMV?

-New York State law requires you to surrender (turn in) your vehicle plates to the DMV before you end the vehicle's liability insurance coverage.
-If you do not, the DMV will suspend your registration and can suspend your driver license.
+Before you end the vehicle's liability insurance coverage.
+If you do not turn in your plate(s), the DMV will suspend your registration and can suspend your driver license.

-There are special procedures to surrender plates for a season (temporary surrender of plates)
+Yes.
+See special procedures to surrender plates for a season (temporary surrender of plates).

 Do I need to surrender motorcycle plates?

-It’s not necessary to surrender motorcycle plates, but your motorcycle must be insured if you operate it.
+It’s not necessary to surrender motorcycle plates, but your motorcycle must be insured if you ride it.
 1

 Do I need to surrender trailer plates?